 Reverse osmosis is based on osmosis, a natural process where a diluted solution passes through a membrane into a stronger solution until the concentration of both solutions is equalized.
 Reverse osmosis is an opposite process, where a concentrated solution (in this case, contaminated water) is forced through a special membrane that traps the contaminants, letting pure water through to the other side.

 Most reverse osmosis systems use a multi-stage process.
 First is a basic sediment and carbon filtration process, which eliminates the largest particles from the water.
-Next, the water passes through the reverse osmosis stage, where up to 96% of contaminants are removed into a separate wastewater stream and flushed away.
-The reverse osmosis system used by Enercare also includes two final filtration stages to catch anything remaining in your water.
+Next, the water passes through the reverse osmosis stage, where 90-99.99% of contaminants are removed into a separate wastewater stream and flushed away.1 The reverse osmosis system used by Enercare also includes two final filtration stages to catch anything remaining in your water.

 The process itself takes time: filling a glass of water at the actual flow rate would take at least five minutes.
 For this reason, most reverse osmosis systems include a tank where the purified water is stored until you need it, so you can have water instantly for most day-to-day use.